 Visit the University Archives page for more information.

-Special Collections Research Guides identify resources about specific topics in Special Collections and beyond.
+Special Collections and University Archives Research Guides identify resources about specific topics in Special Collections and University Archives and beyond.
 The Virginia Tech Resources and University Archives Guide, the International Archive of Women in Architecture (IAWA) Guide, and others include subject-specific lists of online collections and exhibits, including legacy exhibits on Archive-It.org.

-Special Collections Online features online exhibits and digital collections of rare and unique materials such as letters, diaries, photographs, films, oral histories, maps, newspapers, posters, reports, and other media from the Special Collections of Virginia Tech.
+Special Collections and University Archives Online features online exhibits and digital collections of rare and unique materials such as letters, diaries, photographs, films, oral histories, maps, newspapers, posters, reports, and other media from the Special Collections and University Archives of Virginia Tech.
 The website continues to be updated regularly with new exhibits and digital collections.

 Specific exhibits of interest include